Tutorials

 Since there are two mols of Iodide (I ) for every one mol of Calcium Iodide (CaI2), the following ratio can be written:

-How many Iodide ions are produced when 4 mols of CaI2 are fully dissolved?
+How many moles of iodide ions are produced when 4 mols of CaI2 are fully dissolved?

 For a more in depth tutorial, see Solving Stoichiometry Problems.